 Everyday millions of bolts are keeping tall structures as well as small components in place.
 Their vast variety has emerged from the type of applications that demands their use.

-There are various ways to classify the types of bolts, and all the considerations mentioned above make up the final choice of a bolt to be used in a certain application.
+There are various ways to classify the types of bolts and their uses, and all the considerations mentioned above make up the final choice of a bolt to be used in a certain application.

 - Globalspec.com.
 (2018).
 Bolts Information | Engineering360. [online] Available at: http://www.globalspec.com/learnmore/mechanical_components/mechanical_fasteners/bolts [Accessed 29 Jan.
 2018].